Last updated: July 9th, 2021

 How we protect and store personal information

-MoonPay implements and maintains reasonable measures to protect our information and information systems.
+MoonPay implements and maintains reasonable measures to protect your information.
 Customer files are protected with safeguards according to the sensitivity of the relevant information.
 Reasonable controls (such as restricted access) are placed on our computer systems.
 Physical access to areas where personal information is gathered, processed or stored is limited to authorized employees.

 We may store and process all or part of your personal and transactional information, including certain payment information, such as your encrypted bank account and/or routing numbers, in the US and elsewhere in the world where our facilities or service providers are located.
 We protect your personal information by maintaining physical, electronic, and procedural safeguards in compliance with the applicable laws and regulations.